Blog > Agriculture

 Build Practical Skills

-You do not need to have grown up on a cattle station or a farm.
+You do not need to have grown up on a cattle station or a farm, and many applicants build relevant experience before they work as a station hand.

-Experience gained in other industries can be highly transferable, including:
+Experience gained in other industries can be highly transferable, and employers often value a range of practical competencies, including:

 Even hospitality experience can be valuable because it demonstrates teamwork, communication, long hours and the ability to work under pressure.